 Honestly, I’ve been through the virtual serial port emulator chaos too and totally get why you’d want something other than COM port Emulator—especially with random crashes and general flakiness.
 Shoutout to @mikeappsreviewer for a solid breakdown of com0com (if you like pain) and the other option that’s less retro-wrestling.

 But real talk: there are a few more tools with solid reputations when it comes to serial port virtualization.
 Have you ever tried Virtual Serial Port Driver?
-Not to be confused with Virtual Serial Port Emulator, this one is by Eltima Software.
+Not to be confused with Virtual Serial Port Emulator, this one is by Electronic Team.
 It doesn’t require wizard-level registry hacks and is pretty reliable for pairing, splitting, and creating virtual COM connections.
 The GUI is very modern, and it’s been rock-solid for most Windows setups I’ve thrown at it.
 Supports all typical data rates, handshake variations, etc. Not free though, so if cost is a dealbreaker, this one’s in the “my sanity is worth a license fee” zone.

 Some folks are still fans of the old-school Null-modem Emulator (by FabulaTech), but I honestly found it a little clunky and not as stable when running multiple instances at once.
 YMMV, especially on newer Windows 10/11 installs—it sometimes fights with driver signing requirements or defender.